Byron Camilleri

 Byron Camilleri (born 28 January 1988) is a Maltese lawyer and politician from the Labour Party serving in the Parliament of Malta.
-He has served as the mayor of Fgura from 2010 to 2017.
+He has served as the mayor of Fgura from 2010 to 2017 and is now serving as Minister for Education and Sports.

 Political career

 He was elected to the Thirteenth Legislature of Malta in the 2017 Maltese general election and served from 2017 to 2022, and was reelected in the 2022 Maltese general election to serve on the Fourteenth Legislature of Malta.
 He served as Government Whip between 2017 and 2020, when Robert Abela appointed him to Minister for Home Affairs, Law Enforcement and National Security.
 He was re-elected to Parliament in the 2022 Maltese General Elections, and was re-appointed Abela as Home Affairs minister, but with additional portfolios.
 He is now Minister for Home Affairs, Security, Reforms and Equality.

 In July 2025, Camilleri was among several European officials declared "persona non grata" by the Government of National Stability in eastern Libya after he and the said officials held an earlier meeting with officials of the rival Government of National Unity based in Tripoli.

+In 2026, Camilleri ran as a Labour Party candidate in Malta's 2026 general election, contesting Districts 2 and 4.
+He was subsequently elected from District 4 and managed to retain his seat in Parliament.